rijieli/jekyll-image-set/README.md

     * "first": Get first image URL of the page content.
     * "all": Get all image URL of the page content.

-<sup>*</sup> You must provide content parameter, or it will return empty string. `"first"` is default value of range.
+Content parameter is required, or it will return empty string. `first` is default value of range.

 ## Demo